CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 #### <a id="undo"></a>11.
 Undoing previous action: `undo`
 Format: `undo`

 Made a mistake?
 Not to worry!
 You can use the `undo` command to rectify your mistake or to undo any undesirable changes.
-You may also type `done X-STEPS` to undo the past X number of commands, up to a maximum of 10.
+You may also type `undo X-STEPS` to undo the past X number of commands, up to a maximum of 10.

-> note that some commands cannot be undone, such as `find`, `sort`, `select`, `show`.
+> note that some commands cannot be undone, such as `find`, `select`, `show`.

  > <img src="images/UndoCommand.png" width="600">
 <!--- @@author -->